5 Easy Steps to Be More Productive (And Work Smarter Instead of Harder)

 1. Avoid insufficient sleep and embrace the power of daily napping

-There are tons of research when it comes to tracking people’s sleep patterns.
+There are tonnes of research when it comes to tracking people’s sleep patterns.
 After all, we spend one-third of our lives sleeping.
 Research conducted by the US military indicated that “losing one hour of sleep per night for a week will cause a level of cognitive degradation equivalent to a .10 blood alcohol level.”

 Another study suggested that performance begins to degrade after 16 hours awake, and 21 hours awake was equivalent to a blood alcohol content of .08 percent, which is the blood alcohol limit for drunk driving in Canada, the U.S., and the U.K.